wjacobb/DS-FinalProject/DS-FinalProject/Tutorial 3/Tutorial_Trees.md

 ```

 ### <a name="h7"></a>**Problem to Solve**
-For the problem to Solve for this tutorial we are going to proctice traversing backwards.
+For the problem to Solve for this tutorial we are going to practice traversing backwards.
 Now to **traverse** a BST is when we display all the data in the tree in order or smallest to largest.
 You will be given the function to traverse forward, however you must code the method to go backwards.

 Click [Tutorial_Solve.py](Tutorial_Solve.py) to get started